ramkumar2611v/File_Monitoring_Mqtt_Update/README.md

 * by calling the build_and_run.sh shellscript

-e.g.bash build_and_run.sh --path=/PATH/TO/BE/MONITORED --address=mqttbrokeraddress --port=mqttbrokerport
+e.g.bash build_and_run.sh /PATH/TO/BE/MONITORED mqttbrokeraddress mqttbrokerport

 bash build_and_run.sh /home/rkumarv/test mqtt.eclipseprojects.io 1883